-16. Experience Jeju Island by ATV, motorbike, horse back
+16. Experience Jeju Island by ATV, motorbike, horseback

 Advice: If you plan on renting a scooter or car, you must bring your driver’s license, passport and your international driver’s permit.

-17. Jungmun’s resort hotels and beaches
+17. Jungmun’s luxury hotels and beaches

 From jacuzzis, heat lamps near pools, hiking trails and casinos, in the Jungmun Resort neighborhood, you’ll find more things to make you groan with envy.
 What does it cost for a room at one of these opulent babies?
 Well, normally, it’s prices that might want to make you weep.
 Unfortunately, you won’t find many food options in the area, other than a neighborhood 7-Elevens and hotel restaurants.
 Do your snack shopping before you arrive.

 Unless you’re staying in the little urban dwelling of Jeju City, the island offers a lot of seafood and the standard Korean platter.
 This isn’t a problem if you know what you want to order your sushi or plate in Korean; you’ll be hard-pressed to find English menus!

 For back-end survival, typical cheap eats like bibimbap or kimbap (recognize and learn how to order from one here) are generally loved by foreigners.
 If you’re a very picky eater or have dietary concerns, you can do what I did and bring your own stash of instant oatmeal, power bars, dried fruits and nuts!

 Travel Activity tip: Take a Seoul cooking class to learn Korean cooking

 Another option: shop at local stores or chain western stores such as Homeplus and Emart, where you can get groceries or see your menu in plasticized casings.